appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/ext-libraries.md

 #### Unsupported libraries

-Libraries that fall under the following categories do not meet compatibility requirements and are not supported by Appsmith:
+Libraries that fall under the below categories do not meet compatibility requirements and are not supported by Appsmith:

-* Libraries that:
   * Manipulate the DOM
   * Rely on XHR requests
   * Invoke or require access to certain browser methods such as: